LionWeb-io/lionweb-csharp/README.md

 ## Development

+Run the `make.ps1` PowerShell script to:

+* generate all required source files,
+* download the required JSON Schema for the delta protocol into the `LionWeb.Protocol.Delta.Test` project,
-Run the `make.ps1` PowerShell script to generate all required source files, build all projects, and run all unit tests.
+* build all projects,
+* and run all unit tests.

 ## License